matfantinel/fantinel.dev/src/lib/posts/angular-pwa-how-to.md

 slug: angular-pwa-how-to
 title: How to transform your Angular 6+ app into a PWA
 date: 2019-03-10
-excerpt: "Make your Angular app work like a native app on phones and desktop."
+excerpt: 'Make your Angular app work like a native app on phones and desktop.'
 tags: [Angular, PWA, Guide, Front-End, JavaScript]
 ---